-The Board is currently composed of six directors, five of whom are non-management directors.
+The Board is currently composed of six directors, four of whom are non-management directors.
 The Board reviews the independence status of each individual director annually.
 In that regard, the Board considers a director to be independent if he has no direct or indirect material relationship with the Corporation, which in the view of the Board of Directors could reasonably be perceived to materially interfere with the exercise of the director's independent judgment.
-In that regard, the Board has determined that five of the directors are independent as set out below:
+In that regard, the Board has determined that four of the directors are independent as set out below:

 Ingrid J. Hibbard - Non-independent

-David V. Mosher - Independent
+David V. Mosher Independent

-Carl J. Nurmi - Independent
+Carl J. Nurmi Independent

 David Paxton - Independent

 J.C.
-St.-Amour - Independent
+StAmour - Independent

-Kevin Thomson - Independent
+Kevin Thomson - Non-Independent

-Ms. Hibbard is a member of management and therefore is not an independent director.
+Ms. Hibbard and Mr. Thomson are members of management and therefore are not independent directors.